New pest alerts: check here for new pest info and tech tips

 Pests are unwanted animals or plants that have a negative impact on our environment, economy and people.
 Despite enormous effort and expense, national border controls are not foolproof in intercepting new pests.

 Many pests arrived here long before the introduction of border controls.
 As a result, all landowners face a host of risks from pest plants and animals.
-Some extremely invasive pests have recently arrived unexpectedly with devastating impact.
+Some very invasive pests with the potential to cause devastating impact, have recently arrived in our region.
 These include kiwifruit Psa, didymo and the maize crop weed, Noogoora bur.

 For pictures and brief descriptions of the region’s pests, see our User guide to the Regional Pest Management Plan.

-For more pest information and assistance, choose one of the option buttons below:
+Choose one of the option buttons below: